-I was very blessed growing up to have parents who read books to me, and my brother, every day.
+I was very blessed growing up to have parents who read books to me and my brother every day.
 We had this one red Bible Storybook that my dad read to us every night before bed.
 I still have it, and I’ve read those same Bible Stories to my own kids.

-I also remember my 3rd grade, my teacher, Mrs. Ingraham, would read out loud to us every day for a few minutes before school let out.
-The Trumpet of the Swan and Island of the Blue Dolphins were two of the stories I vividly recall her reading to us!
-I would always look forward to what was going to be happening next in our story.
+I also remember my 3rd grade teacher, Mrs. Ingraham, would read out loud to us every day for a few minutes before school let out.
+The “Trumpet of the Swan” and “Island of the Blue Dolphins” were two of the stories I vividly recall her reading to us!

 But, I digress…

-2. They are for all ages
+2. They are for all ages.

 Children are no different!

-3. They are engaging
+3. They are engaging.

-Read-alouds in the classroom were always times I could count on “relatively” good behavior.
-Everyone, including the stinkers, became entranced by the story.
+When I was a classroom teacher, read-alouds were always times I could count on “relatively” good behavior.
+Everyone, including the energetic ones, became entranced by the story.